TeamWertarbyte/crypto-trading-bot/README.md

 # Cryptocurrency Trading Bot ![version](https://img.shields.io/badge/Version-2021.1.3-blue)
 I'm using this bot for a long time now and wanted to share it.

 Feel free to make it your own.
 PRs are welcome!

 ## USE AT YOUR OWN RISK
-A trading bot that does what you order him to do (use at your own risk)

-I'm not responsible for anything
+A trading bot that does what you order him to do (use at your own risk) I'm not responsible for anything

 ## EMA crossover strategy
-It's using the ema crossover strategy.
-But instead of EMA 5 and EMA 20 I'm using EMA 9 and EMA 26
+It's using the ema crossover strategy

 https://www.theforexchronicles.com/the-ema-5-and-ema-20-crossover-trading-strategy/